CU Succeed Approved Course Offerings

 COMM 1011: Communication and Communities – All day, every day, we communicate with others.
 This survey class teaches students the fundamental roles communication plays in our everyday lives, work places, communities, and interpersonal relationships.
 The course foregrounds the ways different communities practice different methods of communication.
 This is a Guaranteed Transfer List course; 3 credits

-COMM 1071: Introduction to Journalism – This class gives a broad overview of the histories of, debates within, and best practices for journalism in print, digital, and other media, in a writing intensive course; 3 credits
+COMM 1071: Introduction to Journalism – TNews is the lifeblood of democracy.
+This class teaches students the histories of, debates within, and best practices for journalism in print, digital, and other media.
+This class is writing intensive; 3 credits

 CRJU 1000: Criminology and Criminal Justice: An Overview – This course is designed to provide an overview of the criminal justice process and the criminal justice system in general.
 Concepts of crime, deviance and justice are discussed and general theories of crime causality are examined.
 Special emphasis is placed on the components of the criminal justice system: the police, the prosecutorial and defense functions, the judiciary and the field of corrections.
 This is a Guaranteed Transfer List course; 3 credits

-CRJU 2041: Crime Theory and Causes – This course provides a general survey of the nature and causes of crime and efforts of the criminal justice system to predict, prevent, modify and correct this behavior.
-This course involves a critical appraisal of various theories of crime causation, including an examination of biological, psychological, economic and sociological perspectives that explain crime and deviance; 3 credits
+CRJU 2041: Criminological Theory – This course examines the nature and causes of crime and policies within and outside the criminal justice system to predict, prevent, and correct criminal, delinquent, and deviant behavior.
+It involves a critical appraisal of biological, psychological, economic, and sociological theories and frameworks that explain crime, delinquency, and deviance; 3 credits

 ENGL 1020: Core Composition I – Provides opportunities to write for different purposes and audiences, with an emphasis on learning how to respond to various rhetorical situations; improving critical thinking, reading, and writing abilities; understanding various writing processes; and gaining a deeper knowledge of language conventions.
 This is a Guaranteed Transfer List course; 3 credits